shinsenter/defer.js/README.md

 ### Compatibility with older versions

-If you have no time to upgrade from an older version, just use `defer_plus.min.js` instead of `defer.min.js`.
+If you're using an older version of Defer.js, you can use `defer_plus.min.js` instead of `defer.min.js`.

 ```html
 <head>